ramp-kits/fan_revenue_prediction/README.md

 * `jupyter`
 * `ramp-workflow`

-To execute the jupyter notebook, from the root directory using:
+You can get started on this RAMP challenge with the [dedicated notebook](FAN_starting_kit.ipynb) by running the following command from the root directory:

 ```
-jupyter notebook autism_starting_kit.ipynb
+jupyter notebook FAN_starting_kit.ipynb
 ```
 ## Advanced install using `conda` (optional)